dboyliao/pyaudio_wrapper/README.md

 ```
 git clone https://github.com/dboyliao/pyaudio_wrapper.git
 cd pyaudio_wrapper
 make install      # Run `make uninstall` if you want to uninstall this package.
 ```

+# Troble Shooting

+- The installation script works on my mac OS X 10.10.
+- I use `docker` to test this install script with ubuntu.
+It can successfully install `portaudio` and `pyaudio` but once you instantiate `pyaudio.PyAudio`, `ALSA` breaks.
+- I don't know how to install `portaudio` and `pyaudio` on Window.
+A little help here?

 # Reference